hotwax/oms-documentation/user-manuals/inventory/receiving/shipments.md

 **Functions**

 **a.
-Search shipment item**

-Shipment products can be searched by unique identifiers.
+Search shipment item:** Search the products in the shipment by unique identifiers.

 {% embed url="https://youtu.be/OwVIBaKY4ds" %}
 Video: Search shipment items